Pratik-Tulkane14/interview-prep/css.md

 Flexbox is a powerful and flexible layout tool in CSS that makes it easier to create complex layouts without needing to use floats or positioning.
 By utilizing the various flex container and flex item properties, you can design flexible, responsive, and aligned elements with minimal code.

 ---

-This explanation should copy smoothly into your `.md` file.
-Let me know if you need further modifications!
-Here’s a well-structured explanation for **Pseudo-Selectors in CSS** that you can directly use in your `.md` file:

----

 ### What is a Pseudo-Selector in CSS?

 **Answer:**